KF5-off/K-Legacy/TERMS.md

 # Terms of Service
-By using NOM_DU_BOT - which is collectively referred to as the "Service" - you, whether personally or on behalf of an entity, agree with the following Terms.
+By using K-Verif - which is collectively referred to as the "Service" - you, whether personally or on behalf of an entity, agree with the following Terms.
 If you disagree with any sections and/or any portions of these Terms, you are expressively prohibited from accessing the "Service".

 ## Terms
 By using the "Service", you immediately agree that you accept the Discord Terms of Service, and agree that your account can be suspended from using the "Service" if you violate the Discord Terms of Service in any way.